Wholesale Purchase and Sale Agreement

 There are the typical steps in the process of creating a wholesale purchase and sale agreement.
 The first is to find a motivated seller.
 It's important to find motivated sellers and have contracts at very low prices.
 Next, explain the intent and have the contract signed.
 When making offers to the sellers, the offer needs to have an explanation of what will be done.
 Wholesaling is different from buying property.
 If the intentions aren't stated to the seller, they'll get confused because their expectations weren't met.

 The seller needs to be aware of the following:

 - There are no plans to buy the property from the wholesaler themselves.

 - The contract will be sold to someone else who will then buy it.

 - The seller will never be in the dark and communicated with throughout the process.

 - If a buyer isn't found, the transaction won't happen and the contract will expire.

 There are a few extra steps with a wholesale transaction, but the wholesaler shouldn't overcomplicate things.
 Explain what the basics are, but don't give them extra information that they don't need.
 An attorney should look through the final document to make sure it's legal and valid.
 It should also follow all state, local, and federal laws.
 Since the wholesaler isn't the actual buyer, it's not important to memorize every detail about the property in the contract.
 The main point is to explain all the important details while stressing the fact that they're receiving a great deal.

 If you need help with a wholesale purchase and sale agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.